JonahDW/Image-processing/README.md

 ## catalog_matching.py

 Match a PyBDSF catalog to an external catalog.
 Choices are between NVSS, SUMSS and FIRST, or an specified catalog file (mileage may vary for this option).
 Different types of plots can be made to judge the systematics in the catalog.
+Example:
+`catalog_matching.py myimage_catalog.fits NVSS --astro --flux`

 ```
 usage: catalog_matching.py [-h] [-d DPI] [--astro [ASTRO]] [--flux [FLUX]]